Lots of Bass on Erie Shorline Take Poppers July 14, 2022

 This wider natural creek channel winds its way to where an outside bends comes up against the inland berm from the dredged channel I had just fished.

-Kayak Lake Erie Tributary Bass Spot
+Kayak Erie Tributary Bass Flyfishig Spot

 Against that firm shore line, the water was deeper and perhaps the firmer soil bottom was better for spawning.